 What Hinders Humidifier Filter Life

 The presence of smoke, animal dander or dust can dramatically shorten humidifier filter life and can quickly clog a filter.
-A good dust maintenance and regular vacuuming of the room, especially the area close to the humidifier, can extend filter life.
+Good dust maintenance and regular vacuuming of the room, especially the area close to the humidifier, can extend filter life.
 Improvements will also be made when cleaning the intake area of the humidifier.

 A home's water quality can also hamper humidifier operation as hard water mineral deposits can clog a filter.
 Unless one installs a water filtration and softening equipment in the home, this problem is not easily rectified.
 Using bottled water to run a humidifier, for example, is not economical nor practical.
 The only remedy for this problem is cleaning or changing the humidifier filter often.